 In the years to come, books and publications were developed for the membership, as well as an official logo for the organization.
 The first annual convention was held in 1972 and at that time the bylaws were ratified and the first International Service Board of Trustees was elected.
 EA still holds annual conventions and the Board of Trustees oversee the work of the International Service Center, staffed by an Executive Director and office staff.

 The Emotions Anonymous book, still in use today, was completed in 1978.
 A daily reader, Today, was published in 1987.
 In 2003 a workbook, It Works if You Work It, was published as a how-to primer for EA members.
-Today, we have materials translated into sixteen different languages and used in more than thirty countries.
+Welcoming Spirituality is the newest book available through EAI and was published in July, 2019.
+Today, EAI has materials translated into sixteen different languages and used in more than thirty countries.